Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

     * After that, we call a function `getRecentlyBenchmarkedModes` that grabs an ArrayList `benchmarkedModes`, which contains the modes benchmarked by the specific fingerprint in the recent report.
     * **NOTE:** `myBenchmarks` is automatically defined for you, you do not have to set it manually.
-* After these variables are set, another loop is ran that cycles through the modes tested within the current version
+* After these variables are set, another loop cycles through the modes tested within the current version
     * Two `List<Double>` objects are created, `currentVersionScores` and `compareVersionScores`.
 These lists of scores get populated via multiple calls of `getBenchmarksByMode(fingerprint, currentVersion/compareVersion, mode)`
     * **NOTE:** While `currentVersion` is set within the script, `compareVersion` has to be passed via arguments.
 The